-In the world of eCommerce, you can get a wide range of options to compare products easily with a detailed description.
-Here on eCommerce platforms, you can avail and understand the product very quickly, which gives an advantage over physical stores.
+In eCommerce, you can get a wide range of options to compare products easily with a detailed description.
+Here on eCommerce platforms, you can easily avail and understand the product, which gives an advantage over physical stores.

 Easy access to gain customer data